2020-2021 General Catalog (Year Under Revision)

 Admission to Teacher Education

 Prior to enrolling in STEP courses, students must be admitted to the teacher education program.
-Criteria for admission include completion of a minimum of 30 semester credits, and (1) minimum ACT scores, (2) University Studies requirements, (3) successful completion of the Teacher Education Writing Exam, (4) recommendations from an advisor in a single-subject major, and (5) a cleared background check.
+Criteria for admission include completion of a minimum of 30 semester credits, and (1) University Studies requirements, (2) recommendations from an advisor in a single-subject major, and (3) a cleared background check.
 Application forms are available from advisors; from the Office of Graduation, Educator Licensing, and Accreditation, Room 103, Emma Eccles Jones Education Building; and from the Office of Elementary and Secondary Teacher Preparation, Room 330, Emma Eccles Jones Education Building.

 Students are required to attend an orientation meeting prior to beginning the program.
 Questions about admission requirements may be directed to a Secondary Education advisor.